CharlesGM/nethermind-network-manager/nethermind/WALLET_GUIDE.md

 - Click on it to copy to clipboard
 - Use this address with faucets to get test ETH

-## Obtaining Goerli ETH (Test ETH)
+## Obtaining Sepolia ETH (Test ETH)

-There are several ways to get test ETH for the Goerli network:
+There are several ways to get test ETH for the Sepolia network:

 ### Option 1: Use the Fund-Account Script